-Why, she asked, don’t any animals mimic the skunk?
-Why, for example, are there no black and white striped raccoons?
+Why, she asked, didn’t any animals mimic the skunk?
+For example, why are there no black and white striped raccoons?
 Intrigued, Professor Robert Schwab started having regular conversations with Matzinger about science.
 He told her that her questioning mind was the mind of a true scientist.
 He brought science articles into the bar for her to read and encouraged her to study biology.

 If she became a biologist, he insisted her work would never bore her.